socketsupply/components/docs/src/markdown/gettingstarted.md

 ---

-After adding your Javascript to your HTML, you can start to use your component.
+After adding your Javascript to your HTML, you can use your component anywhere.

 ```html
 <html>